 Conditions: the terms and conditions set out in this document as amended from time to time in accordance with clause 14.

-Contract: the contract between Halfords and the Customer for the sale and purchase of the Goods in accordance with these Conditions.
+Contract: the contract between us and the Customer for the sale and purchase of the Goods in accordance with these Conditions.

-Customer: the person or firm who purchases the Goods from Halfords.
+Customer, you, your: the person who purchases the Goods from us.